gradio-app/testing-gradio-apps/README.md

     assert add(2, 3) == 5
 ```

-This is pretty standard and you probably already know how to do this (otherwise, [check out this tutorial](https://realpython.com/pytest-python-testing/)).
-The rest of this repo will focus on testing the Gradio UI.
+You probably already know how to do this (otherwise, [check out this tutorial](https://realpython.com/pytest-python-testing/)).

-## Testing the UI/UX
+2. **UI/UX** - In addition, you should test the interface and interactions with the Gradio web app to ensure that users experience the Gradio app as you would expect.

-For user interface and user interaction testing, use **Playwright** (which has a **python API**) to:
+For user interface and user interaction testing, we recommend using **Playwright** (which has a **python API**) to:
 - Launch your Gradio app
 - Interact with UI components (inputs, buttons, etc.)
-- Verify that the UI updates as expected
+- Verify that the UI appears or updates as expected

-**Why Playwright for testing your Gradio apps?**
+*Why do we recommend Playwright for testing your Gradio apps?*

-1. **Playwright has Python API**: Write tests entirely in Python
+1. **Playwright has Python API**: You can write your tests, including all of the web browser interactions, entirely in Python (just like your Gradio web app!).
-2. **Fits great with Gradio**: Works seamlessly with Gradio's web interface
+2. **Playwright fits great with Gradio**: Playwright works out-of-the-box with Gradio, and in fact, we use Playwright within Gradio itself for our interaction tests.
-3. **Playwright's test generator**: Playwright's Test Generator can automatically write tests by recording your interactions
+3. **Playwright Codegen**: The best part is that Playwright comes with a Test Generator that can automatically write tests in Python by recording your interactions, as shown at the top of this README.

-### Basic Playwright Test Flow

-1. Start your Gradio app
-2. Navigate to the app URL
-3. Fill inputs, click buttons, etc.
-4. Assert expected outputs appear
+Here's what a typical interaction test written with Playwright will look like:

 ```python
 def test_calculator_ui():